BattletechModders/CustomBundle/CustomAmmoCategories/README.txt

-		"MinRange": 0.0, This value will be added to MinRange (current weapon status effects will be used too) "MaxRange": 0.0, This value will be added to MaxRange (current weapon status effects will be used too) "ShortRange": 0.0, This value will be added to ShortRange (current weapon status effects will be used too) "MiddleRange": 0.0, This value will be added to MiddleRange (current weapon status effects will be used too) "LongRange": 0.0, This value will be added to LongRange (current weapon status effects will be used too)
+		"MinRange": 0.0, This value will be added to MinRange (current weapon status effects will be used too) "MaxRange": 0.0, This value will be added to MaxRange (current weapon status effects will be used too) "ShortRange": 0.0, This value will be added to ShortRange (current weapon status effects will be used too) "MediumRange": 0.0, This value will be added to MediumRange (current weapon status effects will be used too) "LongRange": 0.0, This value will be added to LongRange (current weapon status effects will be used too)
 			 NOTE: Range modifications not always displays correctly while viewing shooting arc, but hit chance and possibility calculated normally.
 		"ForbiddenRange": 90, - weapon can't fire at all if range to target is less than this value